DAC (vehicle manufacturer): 1981 - 2004

-In 1984, following the expiration of the licensing agreement with MAN, the Roman range was rebranded as DAC.
-By 1990, the Brasov plant was restructured into the joint-stock company “Roman S.A.” as part of a government decision.
-However, the plant lost access to major markets and began outfitting older chassis with imported components, primarily diesel engines that complied with newer environmental standards.
-Despite these challenges, DAC trucks continued production for several years after 1990, including a special version designed with updated features for a local fuel company.
+In 1984, following the expiration of the licensing agreement with MAN, a broader part of the Roman range was rebranded as DAC.
+In 1990 the Brașov plant was restructured by government decision into the joint-stock company Roman S.A.
+The loss of access to major export markets followed, and the plant began fitting older chassis with imported components, primarily diesel engines complying with newer emissions standards.
+Production of DAC trucks continued for until 2004.
+S.C.
+Roman S.A.
+Brașov was privatised in 2004, after which the new ownership consolidated production under the Roman brand nad the DAC brand was used only for military vehicles.